Leaders Love Learning Together

 As self-directed learning becomes more common, adding peer learning to your leadership development program can improve accountability, practical application, and your leadership culture.
 Most of all, leaders really like to learn together.

-With these best practices for ensuring your peer learning groups are successful, you’re well on your way to creating memorable and effective leadership development experiences.
+With these best practices to ensure your peer learning groups are successful, you’re well on your way to creating memorable and effective leadership development experiences.